 Review received from PK of London on 07/06/2019

-Start from Saint Jean Pied de Port or Saint Etienne de Baïgorry to Banca according to the weather.
+Start today's ride from Saint Jean Pied de Port (or Saint Etienne de Baïgorry) to Banca (dependednt on the weather).
 Breakfast at 08h00 and departure at 10h00.
-Discovery of the famous village of Saint Etienne de Baïgorry by horse.
-The goal is to get to the top of the Monhoa summit to see the 360° magnificent view of the surrounding area, onto the Aldudes valley and the sea.
-Night in Banca in the Hotel Erreguina or in B&B 'Gîte Espila'.
+Visit the famous village of Saint Etienne de Baïgorry on horseback.
+Today's goal is to reach the summit of Monhoa to enjoy the 360° view on the surroundings.
+Night in mountain Guest House "Gîte Espila" (or similar).

 Days 6 & 7

-Departure after breakfast, passing through the city centre if time allows.
+Depart after breakfast with a morning tour of the city centre if time allows.
 The transfer will leave Mimizan at around 08:30am, arriving at Bordeaux airport at around 11:30am.
-Riders should therefore book departure flights to depart after 13:00.
+Riders should therefore book departure flight after 13:00.

 Please note: It may be necessary to start the trail on the Atlantic Coast according to the weather forecast in order to take advantage of the best weather in the mountains.

-A transfer is arranged from Bordeaux Airport at 14.00 to Saint Jean Pied-de-Port.
-In order to have enough time to explore Saint Jean Pied-de-Port in the evening, guests must arrive at the airport BEFORE 14.00.
+The transfer is arranged from Bordeaux Airport at 14h00 to Saint Jean Pied-de-Port.
+In order to have enough time to explore Saint Jean Pied-de-Port in the evening, guests should arrive at the airport BEFORE 14h00.

-The ride finishes on Saturday night, at around 8pm, with sunset on the beach.
-Guests are transferred back to Bordeaux the next morning and will arrive at Bordeaux Airport or Railway Station according to their departure but before 13.00.
-Flights must be booked to depart after 13:00.
+The ride finishes on Saturday night and guests are transferred back to Bordeaux the next morning to arrive at Bordeaux Airport (or Railway Station according to their departure) before 13h00.
+Flights must be booked to depart after 13h00.

 We're avid readers here at Unicorn Trails and have selected several books connected to this ride.
 If you're interested in reading more about the area before you travel, or want to get into the cultural background, here are some suggestions that may inspire you.
 Click on the links for more information.